AndreaMav/es-theme-arcade-crt/README.md

-# arcade-crt
+# es-theme-arcade-crt
-emulationstation theme
+Emulationstation Theme

+A simple theme for Emulation Station and RetroPie with support for the video.
+Originally based on the Carbon theme by Eric Hettervik; and then full rebuilt.

-i am creating a new emulationstation theme.
+I am creating a new emulationstation theme.
 It is created to help friends passionate about arcade cabinets with CRT monitors 15 khz to take advantage of emulationstation with my theme.

 This theme for emulationstation is tested with:
 - Raspberry pi4